Getting started with the Attendance module

 You can easily re-order groups within a category if you need to - either by dragging the Order number within the list, or clicking any Order number to open the Reorder pop-up.

-You can return to the Category "View" page at any time in the future to Add, Edit, Archive or Delete groups - notice the cog action menu on the right hand side of each group in the list.
+You can return to the Category "View" page at any time in the future to Add, Edit, Archive or Delete groups - notice the Action menu on the right hand side of each group in the list.

 Note that if you Delete a group from a category, it will delete all historic data associated with that group - we therefore recommend you first Archive unwanted groups, rather than delete them - note the options at the top of the Category's "View" page to Edit the Category name and to Delete or Archive the category and all associated groups and historic category/group data.